Greece › Santorini › Best Hotels

 1. Grace Hotel – Imerovigli

 I love this hotel.
 The huge pool, great restaurant, and idyllic views make it hard to beat.
-I can still remember my first visit to the hotel almost 10 years ago just after I started this site.
-Rooms, suites, and the villa are spacious, ranging from 50 to 400 square meters – most with outdoor, heated plunge pools – all with terraces, twice-daily maid service, turndown service, and tailored amenities (room scent, pillow menu, food preferences) arranged ahead of your stay.
-The hotel has incredible panoramic sunset views over the caldera, centered on Skaros Rock and stretching from Oia in the north to Akrotiri in the south.
+I still remember my first visit almost 10 years ago, just after starting this site.
+Rooms, suites, and the villa are spacious (ranging from 50 to 400 square meters) and most feature outdoor heated plunge pools.
+All accommodations come with terraces, twice-daily maid service, and tailored amenities like room scents and pillow menus.
+The hotel offers incredible panoramic sunset views over the caldera, centered on Skaros Rock and stretching from Oia to Akrotiri.

 2. Katikies Santorini – Oia